 As she headed off, I told myself, “Remember this.
 It isn’t always how it is between you two.
 Remember this the next time she slams the door without so much as a goodbye.”

 Appreciating the good moments is just one of a list of things I’m trying to keep in mind these days.
-If you’re also parenting a teen, maybe you’ll want to keep them in mind too.
+If you’re also parenting a teenager, maybe you’ll want to keep these in mind too.

 I try to remember that questions like “Why did you do that?” and “What is up with your behavior?” may not have answers.
 Runaway emotions, unpredictable moods, and bewildering decisions make our teens feel likes strangers to themselves, too.